hiposfer/o2g/README.md

 `--outdir` defaults to the working directory and if `--zipfile` is provided, the feed will be zipped and stored in the _outdir_ with the given name, otherwise feed will be stored as plain text in multiple files.

+## Dummy Feed Information
+Not all of GTFS necessary data are available in OSM files.
+In order to fill the missing fields with some dummy data use `--dummy` CLI option.
+This will produce `trips.txt`, `stop_times.txt` and `calendar` feeds.
+These files will contain dummy data of course.

 # Implementation Notes
 In this section we describe important aspects of the implementation in order to help understand how the program works.